 Do you really want to shed pounds quickly without having to do much work?
 Take it a step further and go vegan.
 Vegan is all about avoiding dairy.
 Some choose to do it because the thought of a cow or other animal being mistreated makes their skin crawl.
 Others do it out of necessity: they are lactose intolerant.
 Why should you be a vegan?
 Because a lot of dairy, though you’ve been told it’s good for you, is fattening.
 You can get calcium from green leafy vegetables and supplements, vitamin D from sunlight, other necessary nutrients and minerals from eating a wide range of colorful fruits and vegetables.
 There are some non-dairy alternatives to everything from the creamer you put in your coffee to the cheese you top your salads with, made from anything from nuts to tofu.
 Try some non-dairy options for a week and you’ll see how easy it is.

 So, do you want to lose weight, improve your skin, boost your immune system and all without having to exercise much at all?
 Then adopt a vegetarian lifestyle.
+While many people use diet pills or something similar to these private label skin care products, the best way to look and feel healthy comes from a nutriuous diet.
 You’ll naturally load your body with minerals, vitamins and nutrients and will naturally flush your body of the toxins and hormones pumped into animals that end up on your plate.

 Follow me on Twitter @Decaptain